druck13/DirSync/ReadMe.md

 ToDo
 ----
+* Functionality - Implement file permissions and ownership
 * Robustness    - Any errors kill the client or server, these need to be handled better.
 The client needs to be able to wait for the server to respawn, and filing system errors need to be handled sensibly
 * Testing       - Only a limited amount of testing on Linux and Windows No testing betweem client and server on different OS's
-* Security      - no authentication used in the flask protocol
+* Security      - No authentication used in the flask protocol